iden3/circom-witnesscalc-android/README.md

 ## License

-android-rapidsnark is part of the iden3 project 0KIMS association.
-Please check the [COPYING](./COPYING) file for more details.
+circom-witnesscalc-android is part of the iden3 project and licensed under MIT and APACHE 2.0 licences.
+Please check the [LICENSE-MIT](./LICENSE-MIT.txt) and [LICENSE-APACHE](./LICENSE-APACHE.txt) files for more details.